 A temporary increase or decrease in seismicity is part of the normal fluctuation of earthquake rates.
 Neither an increase or decrease worldwide is a positive indication that a large earthquake is imminent.

-Theoretically yes, but realistically the answer is probably no. The magnitude of an earthquake is related to the length of the fault on which it occurs.
+No. The magnitude of an earthquake is related to the length of the fault on which it occurs.
 That is, the longer the fault, the larger the earthquake.